skibu/LiminalRack/docs/liminalChangelog.md

 # Liminal Rack Change Log

 - 12/9/25
+  - Changed select module color to green instead of red.
+Green is consistent with other selections.
   - Made rack scrollbars even more transparent so that can see cables at bottom of screen better.
   - Fixed initialization so that Core and Fundamental modules actually show up in Browser window.

 - 11/11/25
   - Added splashscreen, with a png image even!